Volgarr the Viking: Reception

 Volgarr the Viking received positive reviews from critics upon its release.
 On review-aggregating website Metacritic, the PC and Xbox One versions of the game have scores of 76 and 77 (out of a possible 100), respectively.
 On Metacritic's game-focused sister site, GameRankings, the games have scores of 78.33% and 81%, respectively.

 In his review of the game for GameCritics.com, critic Daniel Weissenberger observed the game's similarity to the 1987 Taito video game Rastan, both in general mechanics and also level design, noting that Volgarr's first level was a re-creation of the first level of Rastan, including the skeletal remains of the earlier game's protagonist.
 Although Weissenberger did not give a numeric score for his review, he did call the game "an amazing accomplishment" and said that Crazy Viking had "taken the skeleton of a classic title and transformed it into the greatest game the 80s never produced".
 Dan Whitehead of Eurogamer described the game design as "more Ghosts N' Goblins or Rastan than Golden Axe, but there's also a heaping helping of the Bitmap Brothers classic Gods in the mix, along with Rafaelle Cecco's Stormlord".

 Critics paid special attention to the game's high difficulty level.
 Scott Nichols of Digital Spy said "you will die repeatedly", but that the game was "never unfair".
 Nichols concluded that Volgarr "demands much from its players, testing their skills, determination and patience", but at the same time "it does so in such a balanced and beautifully designed way that makes the joy of playing every bit as high as the toll it demands".
 GameCritics' Weissenberger said "there are no unfair deaths nor unexpected enemy behavior".
 Tony Ponce of Destructoid said that Volgarr shouldn't be labeled "unfair" because it was "constructed in such a way that the greatest obstruction to victory is your own mediocre skills".
 However, Ponce was critical of what the game required to reach its best ending, saying "you're being asked to 1CC (one credit clear) the game, or close enough to it, all without ever getting touched once" and that "if I had to draw the line dividing what I'm willing to endure for the sake of enjoyment, that would be it".

+Sequel

+A sequel, Volgarr the Viking II, was released on August 6, 2024, with Digital Eclipse serving as publisher.